naev/naev/docs/manual/sec/univ-systems.md

     * `<spacedust>`: Defines the density of space dust displayed in the system.
     * `<interference>`: Influences the sensors of ships in the system.
 A value greater than 0 will reduce the ranges at which you can detect, identify or destealth other ships.
 Reduction of detection, evasion, and stealth ranges is computed by the formula $\frac{1}{1+\frac{\text{interference}}{100}}$.
     * `<nebula>`: Reduces visibility when within the system.
 A value greater than 0 will cause ships, spobs and asteroids to not appear until the player gets close.
 The rough visibility range is computed from the formula $(1200-\text{nebula}) \cdot \text{ewdetect} + \text{nebuvisibility}$, where ewdetect and nebuvisibility are each ships detection and nebula visibility statistics.
       * `<volatility>`: Damage over time inflicted upon ships travelling in this system.
-Value is expressed in MJ per second, applied to shields first and armor after.
+Value is expressed in MJ per second, applied to shields first and armour after.
     * `<features>`: A string value defining unique characteristics of the system, such as whether it has a factional homeworld or some other anomality.
 This is shown in the in-game map.
    * `<pos>`: Position of the system on the universe map, expressed as `x` and `y` coordinates relative to the universe map's origin point.
   * `<spobs>`: Category which includes all spobs, including virtual spobs, which are present in this system.